TrebledJ/infinite-loader/README.md

 2. Copy `/js/infinite-loader.js` to your site.

 3. Add CSS for the spinner.
+Infinite Loader will only try to lazy load posts if there's a spinner present.
 You can choose to...

     * `spinner.css` contains a simple CSS spinner that works in most modern browsers.
 Open up `css/main.css`, and at the very end, paste everything from `spinner.css`.
     * If you're using SASS, rename `spinner.css` to `_spinner.scss` and add an import in your main SCSS file.